tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_3.md

 Amidst the chaos, medics rush to our side.
 Audrey, pale and shivering from shock and blood loss, is quickly attended to.
 I'm examined for injuries—a few burns and that deep cut on my shoulder from a creature's feather.

-As we're being patched up, sitting on the back of an ambulance, officers coordinate to contain the area, while firefighters tackle the blaze consuming the chapel.
+As we're being patched up, sitting on the back of an ambulance, officers coordinate to contain the area, while firefighters tackle the all-consuming blaze.

 Sheriff Marlene Torres herself arrives at the scene just as the flames begin to die down, her expression set in a hard line that speaks volumes before she even steps out of her cruiser.
 Her silver hair, usually styled meticulously, is pulled back into a no-nonsense ponytail tonight, and her sharp gray eyes scan the scene with both horror and an unmistakable edge of anger.
 Beside her, Captain Barrett emerges, his burly frame tense with the urgency of the night's events.